OAllanFernando/react-native-aes-encryptor/README.md

 ##### Using React Native Link (React Native 0.59 and lower)

-Run `react-native link react-native-aes-crypto` after which you should be able to use this library on iOS.
+Run `react-native link @cometa-tec-br/react-native-aes-encryptor` after which you should be able to use this library on iOS.

 ### Installation (Android)